paveljurca/quotes/index.md

 .

 The most important thing in business is honesty, integrity, hard work and family.
-Never forgetting where we came from / Frank American Gangster
+Never forgetting where we came from / American Gangster

 .

 Bumpy was rich, but he wasn't white man rich.
 He wasn't wealthy.
 He didn't own his own company.
 He thought he did, but he didn't, he just managed it.
-The white man owned it, so they owned him / Frank American Gangster
+The white man owned it, so they owned him / American Gangster

 .

-I own my own company, and my company sells a product that's better than the competition, at a price that's lower than the competition / Frank American Gangster
+I own my own company, and my company sells a product that's better than the competition, at a price that's lower than the competition / American Gangster

+.

+Jak se všechno mohlo tak posrat? / Breaking Bad

 .